sagemath/trac_to_gh/Issue 2800.md

 # Issue 2800: (trivial to fix): %lisp mode in the notebook doesn't work -- remove it from the menu at the top

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2800

 Original creator: was